boomerdigital/resolv-robust/README.md

 * DNS lookups are cached meaning that many times a DNS lookup is not even made and the previous answer is used.
-* Failed looksups will retry to deal with random DNS lookup failures
+* Failed lookups will retry to deal with random DNS lookup failures

 Usage
 -----